 - Australian Cyber Security Centre (ACSC)

-In an effort to apply the highest level of cyber threat protection to Australian energy infrastructures, the AESCSF combines aspects of recognized security frameworks such as:
+In an effort to apply the highest level of cyber threat protection to Australian energy infrastructures, the AESCSF combines aspects of recognized security frameworks with a risk-management approach such as:

 - Cybersecurity Capability Maturity Model (C2M2)